-According to the Payment of Bonus Act of 1965, companies must provide bonuses to the workforce once a year.
+Companies must provide bonuses to the workforce once a year.
 However, as per the performance, the employer may decide the final payment.

 It is entirely dependent on the company whether to keep the amount negotiable or not.
 Some companies may have fixed the percentage priorly.
 But in case it is not pre-decided, employees can try to negotiate their bonus.